 If a veneer starts to move or shift, it may mean that the bonding material has weakened and needs to be checked. - A veneer falls off completely:

-If you have a fallen veneer, keep it safe in a clean container so your dentist can assess whether it may be re-bonded or if a replacement is more suitable. - Increased sensitivity or discomfort:
+If a veneer has fallen off, keep it safe in a clean container so your dentist can assess whether it can be re-bonded or a replacement is more suitable. - Increased sensitivity or discomfort:

 If you notice sensitivity in the tooth surface or around the gums, it could indicate that the veneer or the supporting tooth requires attention. - Changes in your bite:

-If your teeth no longer fit together as they used to, this may suggest that a veneer has shifted or another issue is developing.
+If your teeth no longer fit together as they used to, this may suggest that a veneer has shifted or another problem is developing.

-A loose veneer is not usually considered a dental emergency, but it is still important to arrange care promptly to avoid discomfort or further damage.
-Contacting your dental clinic to schedule an appointment with your dentist without delay allows for timely care and helps maintain your overall oral health.
+A loose veneer is a dental emergency, and it is important to arrange care promptly to avoid discomfort or further damage.
+Contacting your dental clinic to schedule an appointment with your dentist allows for timely care and helps maintain your overall oral health.

 Final Thoughts